 Severe Cases of Opioid Use Disorder

-While opioid use disorder and other drug use disorders are highly similar, several factors make opioid use disorder unique.
+While opioid use disorder and other drug use disorders are highly similar, several factors make this disorder unique.
 Since opioids can lead to physical dependence in as little as 4-8 weeks, chronic users report that abruptly stopping the use of opioids can lead to a multitude of symptoms.
 Due to severe symptoms, users also show a significant motivation to continue using opioids to prevent withdrawal symptoms.
-Users thus report severe symptoms which range from;
+Users thus report severe symptoms which range from:

 - General pain